ndd21/PHYS281/docs/demo-functions.md

 ## Documenting functions

-The above examples are lacking one key feature.
-Documentation!
+The above examples are lacking one key feature: Documentation!
 It is very good practice to document your code.
 This helps you and others know what your code is supposed to do.
 The documentation of a function should briefly describe what it does, list its arguments, and state what it returns.
-Using a couple of the above examples we could have:
+We will demonstrate this using a couple of the above examples.

+### Example 1

 ```python
 def sum_and_product(a, b):